flinker-app/docsfx/docs/ifc-viewer-architecture-and-data-protection.md

 - The apps use only Microsoft 365 standard mechanisms and services, as configured in your environment:
     - **Authentication** via Azure Active Directory (AAD)
     - **Roles and permissions** are managed by your existing Microsoft 365 security policies
-    - **SPFx Webparts** operate in the browser—no local installation, no additional endpoints
+    - **SPFx Webparts** operate in the browser.
+No local installation, no additional endpoints
     - **All data transmissions are encrypted (TLS/HTTPS)**
     - **Microsoft datacenters** are located in the EU (for EU customers)

 ## Transmission of Technical Metadata